dotnet/csharplang/proposals/list-patterns.md

 #### Semantics on enumerable type

-If the input type is *enumerable* but not *countable*, then the *length-pattern* is checked on the number of elements obtained from enumerating the collection.
+If the input type is *enumerable* but not *countable*, then the *length_pattern* is checked on the number of elements obtained from enumerating the collection.

-If the input type is *enumerable* but not *indexable*, then the *list-pattern* enumerates elements from the collection and checks them against the listed patterns:
+If the input type is *enumerable* but not *indexable*, then the *list_pattern* enumerates elements from the collection and checks them against the listed patterns:
-Patterns at the start of the *list-pattern* — that are before the `..` *slice-pattern* if one is present, or all otherwise — are matched against the elements produced at the start of the enumeration.
+Patterns at the start of the *list_pattern* — that are before the `..` *slice_pattern* if one is present, or all otherwise — are matched against the elements produced at the start of the enumeration.
 If the collection does not produce enough elements to get a value corresponding to a starting pattern, the match fails.
 So the *constant-pattern* `3` in `{ 1, 2, 3, .. }` doesn't match when the collection has fewer than 3 elements.
-Patterns at the end of the *list-pattern* (that are following the `..` *slice-pattern* if one is present) are matched against the elements produced at the end of the enumeration.
+Patterns at the end of the *list_pattern* (that are following the `..` *slice_pattern* if one is present) are matched against the elements produced at the end of the enumeration.
 If the collection does not produce enough elements to get a value corresponding to an ending pattern, the match fails.
 So the *constant-pattern* `3` in `{ 1, .., 3 }` doesn't match when the collection has fewer than 2 elements.
-A *list-pattern* without a *splice-pattern* only matches if the number of elements produced by complete enumeration and the number of patterns are equals.
+A *list_pattern* without a *splice-pattern* only matches if the number of elements produced by complete enumeration and the number of patterns are equals.
 So `{ _, _, _ }` only matches when the collection produces exactly 3 elements.

 Note that those implicit checks for number of elements in the collection are unaffected by the collection type being *countable*.
 So `{ _, _, _ }` will not make use of `Length` or `Count` even if one is available.

-When multiple *list-patterns* are applied to one input value the collection will be enumerated once at most:
+When multiple *list_patterns* are applied to one input value the collection will be enumerated once at most:
 ```
 _ = collection switch
 {